Alawite-Sunni fighting erupts in Lebanon, 3 killed

 The Islamists say the detainee, Shadi al-Moulawi, was arrested because he was helping Syrian refugees in Lebanon who had fled the crackdown across the border.

-A statement by al-Jamaa al-Islamiya, an Islamist group in Tripoli, criticized the arrest of Moulawi as lacking due process.
+A statement by al-Jamaa al-Islamiya, an Islamist group in Tripoli, criticised the arrest of Moulawi as lacking due process.
 Police said he was arrested after thorough surveillance.

 Syrian troops withdrew from Lebanon under international pressure in 2005 after a 29-year presence, but Assad retains significant influence in the country through his main ally, the Shi'ite guerrilla group Hezbollah, the only Lebanese party that has an officially approved arsenal of weapons.